VuongNM/vuongnm.github.io/_posts/2022-05-14-occam-razor.md

 In ML pop culture, people say choose the one model which is simpler (given the same error), but rarely elaborate what simpler means.
 So what ppl usually take out of that is about choosing simpler algorithms.
 Then throws a fit when the results are worse.
 Fuck off I want my trees, right ?

-Generally, simpler models tend to have less bias.
+Generally, simpler models tend to have more bias.
 Not always, but most.
 But a less biased model is not always simpler.
 Given the forecast model I built for Tony, it's sure as hell not simpler.
 But it is certainly more biased.
 I contort the model to make it behave in a certain, predictable way.
 I introduce biases in my model.

 Another example: In a Bayesian setting, one can introduce bias into a model by introducing hierarchical structure, or impose constraints on the parameter space.
 The latter is usually well understood in ML literature, but the former is not, let alone practiced.
 With better structure, one can even afford a model having more parameters than training samples.